bmatsuo/Skyrim-Alchemy/README.markdown

 Alternatively, SQL unions can be used with simple two-ingredient queries to create the three-ingredient effect set

-    sqlite> SELECT Effect FROM PairEffect WHERE Ingredient1 = "Deathbell" AND Ingredient2 = "River Betty" ...> UNION
+    sqlite> SELECT Effect FROM PairEffects WHERE Ingredient1 = "Deathbell" AND Ingredient2 = "River Betty" ...> UNION
-       ...> SELECT Effect FROM PairEffect WHERE Ingredient1 = "River Betty" AND Ingredient2 = "Chaurus Eggs"
+       ...> SELECT Effect FROM PairEffects WHERE Ingredient1 = "River Betty" AND Ingredient2 = "Chaurus Eggs"
        ...> UNION
-       ...> SELECT Effect FROM PairEffect WHERE Ingredient1 = "Chaurus Eggs" AND Ingredient2 = "Deathbell";
+       ...> SELECT Effect FROM PairEffects WHERE Ingredient1 = "Chaurus Eggs" AND Ingredient2 = "Deathbell";
     Damage Health
     Slow
     Weakness to Poison